|Alma Mater:||Bloomsburg University|

 In the field, UNCG had only 71 errors, which are 10 less than the entire 2012 season.
 The Spartans' also had a .958 fielding percentage under Breneman during her first season.

-Breneman, who has spent the past eight years in the SEC and ACC, was named the ninth head softball coach in UNCG softball history July 18, 2012.
+Breneman, who spent eight years in the SEC and ACC, was named the ninth head softball coach in UNCG softball history July 18, 2012.
 Breneman brings 17 years of collegiate coaching experience to UNCG, including nine years as a head coach at both Bucknell and East Stroudsburg.

 Prior to South Carolina, Breneman spent six seasons as an assistant coach at North Carolina for head coach Donna Papa.
 She helped the Tar Heels post five 40-plus win seasons and advance to the NCAA Tournament every season.
 She was an integral part of the program that was ranked in the Top 25 in four of her six seasons in Chapel Hill.